Hummingbirds: The Tiny Jewels from the Americas

 - Sounds / Vocalizations

-Hummingbirds are the second largest family of birds with over 340 species - 29 of them are on Birdlife International endangered list.
+Hummingbirds are the second largest family with over 340 species - 29 of them are on Birdlife International endangered list.

-The predominantly nectarivorous hummingbirds are only found in the Americas (New World).
+They are predominantly nectarivorous and are only found in the Americas (New World).
 They are found as far north as Alaska and as far south as Chile.
 An (introduced?) population has been reported as being common on the Indonesian island of Bali.

 Old World ecological equivalents include the Australian honey-eaters and the African sunbirds.
 They have specialized bill shapes and foot types to help them retrieve nectar from flowers; and many of them have a colorful or iridescent plumage.

-- Trochilinae: all the colorful species, numbering nearly 300
+- Trochilinae: all the colorful family, numbering nearly 300

-- Phaethornithinae: includes the 6 genera and over 40 species of hermits, which have a mostly brownish plumage
+- Phaethornithinae: includes the 6 genera and over 40 races of hermits, which have a mostly brownish plumage

-Hummingbirds are dominant nectarivorous birds that are only found in the Americas (New World).
-They occur as far north as Alaska and as far south as Chile.
-One of the rarest hummingbirds is the Marvelous Spatuletail, which is only found in a small area in northern Peru.
+One of the rarest race is the Marvelous Spatuletail, which is only found in a small area in northern Peru.
 Rufous Hummingbird is the most widespread species in North America.

-They are among the smallest of birds, and include the smallest living bird species - the Bee Hummingbird, which weighs less than a U.S. or Canadian penny, and is 5cm in size.
+They are among the smallest of birds, and include the smallest living bird species - the Bee Hummingbird, which weighs less than a U.S. or Canadian penny, and measures only 1.97 inches or 5 cm in length.

 They have the highest metabolism of any animal on Earth, which is necessary to support the rapid beating of their wings.
 They must consume more than their weight in nectar daily to support their need to survive.
 Their heart rate can reach as high as 1,260 beats per minute.